-Destruction (1982-present) is a Thrash Metal band from Weil am Rhein, Baden-Württemberg, Germany.
+Destruction (1982-present): a Thrash Metal band from Weil am Rhein, Baden-Württemberg, Germany.

 estruction was one of the German bands that was considered state-of-the-art for German thrash metal in the mid 1980s, much along the same lines as Kreator and Sodom.
 Knight of Demon was their first name selection, but after only a couple of weeks that was changed, what also changed was their sound changing from Iron Maiden to something akin to Kreator and Sodom in a matter of weeks!